Annual Lunch set for October 28; Fund to Honor Navi Pillay and we choice viagra overnite Angélique Kidjo

 The annual luncheon of the Dag Hammarskjöld Fund for Journalists will be held on Tuesday, October 28, in the South Dining Room of the United Nations.

-The Fund will acknowledge and honor the cheap viagra generic work of Ms. Navi Pillay, who served as U.N.
+The Fund will acknowledge and honor the work of http://naifa-texas.org/buy-cialis-now Ms. Navi Pillay, who served as U.N.
 High Commissioner for Human Rights from 2008 to 2014, and UNICEF Goodwill Ambassador and Grammy award winner Ms. Angélique Kidjo of Benin.

 Luncheon attendees will also hear from the 2014 Hammarskjöld journalism fellows about their experience at the U.N. covering the 68th General Assembly.